What these terms cover: These are the terms and conditions on which we supply products to you, whether these are goods or services.

 If we cannot accept your order: If we are unable to accept your order, we will inform you of this and will not charge you for the product.
 This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.
 In these circumstances, we will refund your deposit to you.
 If products we order for you from third parties (eg dishwashers) are unavailable, we will contact you to agree a suitable alternative product, possibly from an alternative manufacturer.
 The unavailability of third party products will not entitle you to cancel your order with us.

-The Second Stage Payment: Detailed in the Parlour Farm Order Confirmation Form is payable 14 days prior to the surveyor’s appointment.
+The Second Stage Payment: detailed in the Parlour Farm Order Confirmation Form is payable 16 weeks prior to the final fit date.
 If you fail to make the second stage payment on time, we will cancel the appointment and we will not rearrange the appointment until the second stage payment has been made by you.

 Production Drawings: Following the surveyor’s appointment, we will produce production drawings of your kitchen for your approval.
 We will ask you to sign (or e-sign) these drawings as confirmation of your approval of the drawings and the detailed kitchen design.